jenny-nguyen97/jenny-nguyen97.github.io/index.md

 I took a deeper look at the panel regression model by examining the effect of Log GDP per capita on Hapiness with balanced and unbalanced panel data for a period of eight years from 2014 - 2021.

-<p align="center"> Balanced panel data (85 countries for a total of 680 observations)
+Balanced panel data (85 countries for a total of 680 observations)

 <img width="630" alt="image" src="https://user-images.githubusercontent.com/93355594/141031770-33db5a51-fc24-403b-b887-5a4ff9de3b35.png">

-<p align="center"> Unbalanced panel data (160 countries for a total of 1107 observations)
+Unbalanced panel data (160 countries for a total of 1107 observations)

 <img width="674" alt="image" src="https://user-images.githubusercontent.com/93355594/141031842-e8fdbf7d-59fa-46e9-99f2-4d4e0debfbc4.png">